Command Line Parameters

 --private-keyand--private-key-password - Certificate format: X.509 self-signed certificate

-- Recommended to use puppet-sign tool to generate key pair
+- Recommended to use puppet-sign tool to generate key pairs

 - Certificate is used to verify PUP file integrity and source